 - No rationale exists for use of antibiotics or narcotic analgesics in uncomplicated diverticular disease.

-- Arrange admission for people with significant blood loss, as blood transfusion may be required.
+- Arrange admission for people with significant blood loss from rectal bleeding, as blood transfusion may be required.

 - Adequate fluid intake is also very important.